astoria-tech/volunteer-dispatch/README.md

 We store our data on Airtable.
 You can see the data and make your own copy with a single click here: https://airtable.com/universe/expOp8DfPcmAPTSOz/volunteer-dispatch

+## How we have it deployed

+We use a tool called [Shipyard](https://shipyard.build) to deploy the bot.
+In short, it compiles the Docker Compose file to Kubernetes manifests and deploys to a managed cluster.

+Shipyard will host the bot for free for any mutual aid or relief organizations.
+Send a message to [covid@shipyard.build](mailto:covid@shipyard.build) and they'll set you up with an account.